-(In thousands) 2022 2021
+(In thousands) 2023 2022

-Raw materials \$ 19,071 \$ 15,109
+Raw materials \$ 27,878 \$ 19,071

-Work in process 34,280 37,664
+Work in process 56,384 34,280

-Finished goods 418,799 429,024
+Finished goods 422,342 418,799

-\$ 472,150 \$ 481,797
+\$ 506,604 \$ 472,150

-Inventories are recorded net of reserves for obsolete inventory (excess and slow-moving) of \$100.3 million and \$111.0 million at May 31, 2022 and 2021, respectively.
+Inventories are recorded net of reserves for obsolete inventory (excess and slow-moving) of \$80.1 million and \$100.3 million at May 31, 2023 and 2022, respectively.
 The inventory obsolescence reserve is determined by specific identification, as well as an estimate based on Cintas' historical rates of obsolescence.
-The disruption created by the COVID-19 pandemic beginning in the fourth quarter of fiscal 2020 resulted in larger quantities of inventory on hand as of May 31, 2022 and 2021.
-As of May 31, 2022 and 2021, our Uniform Rental and Facility Services and First Aid and Safety reportable operating segments held an excess amount of personal protective equipment inventory on hand.
-The excess inventory, determined through specific identification, resulted in a specific reserve of \$28.5 million and \$43.6 million as of May 31, 2022 and 2021, respectively.
 Obsolete inventory reserves are recorded in selling and administrative expenses on the consolidated statements of income.
-The judgment applied to record the obsolete inventory reserve as of May 31, 2022 and 2021, beyond our historical policy was deemed to be reasonable and supportable based on the data available as of the consolidated balance sheet dates.
+The judgment applied to record the obsolete inventory reserve as of May 31, 2023 and 2022, beyond our historical policy was deemed to be reasonable and supportable based on the data available as of the consolidated balance sheet dates.
 Once a specific inventory item is written down to the lower of cost or net realizable value, a new cost basis has been established, and that inventory item cannot subsequently be marked up.

 Uniforms and other rental items in service.
 These items are valued at cost less amortization, calculated using the straight-line method.
-Uniforms in service (other than cleanroom and flame resistant clothing) are amortized over their useful life of 18 months.
-Other rental items, including shop towels, mats, mops, cleanroom garments, flame resistant clothing, linens and restroom dispensers, are amortized over their useful lives, which range from 8 to 60 months.
+Uniforms in service (other than cleanroom garments) are amortized over their useful lives, which range from 18 to 30 months.
+Other rental items, including shop towels, mats, mops, cleanroom garments, linens and restroom dispensers, are amortized over their useful lives, which range from 8 to 60 months.
 The amortization rates used are based on industry experience, Cintas' specific experience and wear tests performed by Cintas.
 These factors are critical to determining the amount of in service inventory and related cost of uniforms and facility services that are presented in the consolidated financial statements.